moby/moby/docs/sources/installation/mac.md

 ## Installing VirtualBox

-Docker on OS X needs VirtualBox to run.
+Boot2docker on OS X needs VirtualBox to run.
 To begin with, head over to [VirtualBox Download Page](https://www.virtualbox.org/wiki/Downloads) and get the tool for `OS X hosts x86/amd64`.